Log-Road/dias/README.md

 ## Description

-D-Auth : Authorization & Authentication Service for DSM
+DIAS : DSM Intergrated Auth Service

 This project is open source, so you can contribute with `pull request` whenever you want.